NimChimpsky/framework/readme.md

 Background
 Starting a startup couldn't find an existing library I liked.

-Spring is at least 16mb and I couldn't easily see what it was including.
-I know it uses jackson, I prefer gson.
+Spring is at least 16mb and I couldn't easily see what it was including. and it uses jackson, I prefer gson.

 Jersey, is 20+ jars, 5mb+.

-Resteasy, I stopped downloading the zip when it got to 13mb.
+Resteasy, ~45mb.

-THen I realized I only needed 5 annotations and constructor injection - so here we are.
+Then I realized I only needed 5 annotations and constructor injection - so here we are.

+A configured project serving json (no xml) and static resources.